 - Marsh Lane and Frankford Road

 Many intersections in the city have traffic cameras installed.
-The footage provided by the cameras is often used in vehicle accident cases to determine who is responsible.
-Use caution everywhere, but remember that your actions may be recorded when you are driving through certain areas of town.
+The camera footage is often used in vehicle accident cases to determine who is responsible.
+Use caution everywhere, but remember that your actions may be recorded when driving through certain areas of town.

 Most Dangerous Dallas Streets: